knuckleswtf/scribe-js/docs/guide-getting-started.md

  ./node_modules/.bin/scribe init
 ```

-This will create a `.scribe.config.js` file in your project directory.
-Cool.
+This will ask you a few questions and create a `.scribe.config.js` file in your project directory.
+There are a few other useful settings you should change in that file, but we'll leave them as is for now..

-## Configuration and initialisation
+## Initialise
 Almost ready!
-Just a few things...

 Two things you need to know:
 - **Your "app file"** is the file where you create your Express app. and attach routes.
 Usually an `index.js` or `app.js`.